antublue/test-engine/FAQ.md

 ### Why does `Store` use a `ReentrantLock`?

-Using a `ReentrantReadWriteLock` allows for finer grain access patterns, but relies on the end user to not call any `Store` methods that may change state.
+Using a `ReentrantReadWriteLock` allows for finer grain access patterns, but relies on the end user to not call any `Store` methods that may change values.

 Using a `ReentrantLock` prevents the scenario.